 Usability: Drag and drop and macro recording

-- This tool stands out with its best-in-class intelligent digital workforce which is suitable for most of the organizations across the globe.
+- This tool stands out with its best-in-class intelligent digital workforce which is suitable for most organizations across the globe.

 - It combines the most complex RPA along with cognitive and analytical technologies.